symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

 ### Choosing the Symfony Installation Location

-You can install symfony globally on your machine, or embed it into each of your project.
-The latter is the recommended one as projects will then be totally independent from each others.
-Upgrading your locally installed symfony won't break some of your projects unexpectedly.
-It means you will be able to have projects on different versions of symfony, and upgrade them one at a time as you see fit.
+You can install symfony globally on your machine, or embed it into each of your projects.
+The latter is the recommended approach as projects will then be totally independent from each other and ugrading your locally installed symfony won't break some of your projects unexpectedly.
+It also means you will be able to have projects using different versions of symfony, and upgrade them one at a time as you see fit.

 As a best practice, many people install the symfony framework files in the